 Two licensing agencies for skilled trades for Florida LLCs to know about include the Department of Business & Professional Regulation (DBPR) Opens in a new tab and the Department of Agriculture and Consumer Services (DACS) Opens in a new tab.

-You can learn more about the specific licenses applicable to your business by checking with the city offices where you will conduct business, or by using MyCorporation's business license compliance package.
+If you're planning to start your LLC in Florida, you can learn more about the specific licenses applicable to your business by checking with the city offices where you will conduct business, or by using MyCorporation's business license compliance package.
 Our skilled professionals will do the work for you.
 We identify all of the licenses required by your business and provide you with the information you need in order to file.

 Ready to Get Started?